Affirmative Action

 • Campus escort services;

-• Leaves of absence, increased security and monitoring of certain areas of the campus; and
+• Increased security and monitoring of certain areas of the campus;

 • Other similar measures.

 The specific supportive measures implemented and the process for implementing those measures will vary depending on the facts of each case.
-The College will consider a number of factors in determining what supportive measures to take, including, for example, the specific needs expressed by each party; the severity or pervasiveness of the allegations; any continuing effects on each party; whether the parties share the same classes, dining hall schedule, transportation, or job location; and whether other judicial measures have been taken to protect the victim (e.g., civil protection orders).
+The College will consider a number of factors in determining what supportive measures to take, including, for example, the specific needs expressed by each party; the severity or pervasiveness of the allegations; any continuing effects on each party; whether the parties share the same classes, schedules, transportation, or job location; and whether other judicial measures have been taken to protect the victim (e.g., civil or criminal protection orders).

+A party may seek modification or termination of a supportive measure applicable to them if circumstances change materially.
+Whether or not circumstances have changed materially is a fact-based consideration depending on the particular context of the Complainant and Respondent.
 In general, when taking supportive measures, the College shall minimize the burden on each party.
-The College must maintain as confidential any supportive measures provided to the parties, to the extent that maintaining such confidentiality would not impair the ability of the College to provide the supportive measures.
+The College must maintain as confidential any supportive measures provided to the parties, to the extent that maintaining such confidentiality would not impair the ability of the College to provide the supportive measures or restore or preserve a party’s access to the education program or activity.

 f.
 Interim Action and Emergency Removal